someonewhoexists1210/CricketScores/README.md

 ### Installation
 To run the website locally, follow these steps:

+1. Clone repo
-1. Install Dependencies: Ensure you have the required Python packages installed by running `pip install -r requirements.txt`.
+2. Install Dependencies: Ensure you have the required Python packages installed by running `pip install -r requirements.txt`.
-2. Set Up Environment Variables: Create a `.env` file in the project root and add API key from CricAPI.
+3. Set Up Environment Variables: Create a `.env` file in the project root and add API key from CricAPI.
-3. Start flask with `python app.py`.
+4. Start flask with `python app.py`.
-4. Visit `http://127.0.0.1:5000` in your web browser.
+5. Visit `http://127.0.0.1:5000` in your web browser.